dalia-nezzar/SimplyNote/README.md

 # SimplyNote 📝

-Welcome to SimplyNote, a simple and elegant Todo App powered by EJS, JavaScript, and Node!
+Welcome to SimplyNote, a simple Todo App powered by EJS, JavaScript, and Node!

 ## About SimplyNote